-Unfortunately, some dogs may be allergic to pumpkin.
+Unfortunately, some dogs may be allergic to pumpkins.
 Allergic dogs may develop symptoms like rashes or diarrhea.
 Please consult your veterinarian if you think that your dog may be allergic to pumpkin!

 If your vet approves of feeding pumpkin to your dog, you may wonder what forms of pumpkin are safe.
 Read on…

 Freshly-cooked pumpkin flesh is safe for dogs.
 It can be baked, boiled, or roasted.
-You can also feed plain pumpkin puree.
+You can also feed plain pumpkin puree or combine pumpkins and carrots.
 Just don’t add other ingredients in the process!

 Plain, canned pumpkin